wearvr/pico-vr-unity-sdk-instructions/docs/troubleshooting.md

 The documentation within the Pico SDK has a recommended range for what they consider acceptable ranges of frame-rate covered in their FAQ.
 They also document what they consider a reasonable amount of resources that their devices can consume before issues may start to arise.
 As of Pico SDK v2.7.5 frame rates of 45+ frames per second are considered ideal, with 30 FPS being considered the minimum acceptable for a finished project.

+## Quitting an application on my Goblin2 device causes a black screen when I try to reload

+Please make sure that your headset is updated to the newset version.
+This was a common issue but was solved with the 2.7.7 version of the Pico SDK.
+Some headsets distributed to developers may not yet be updated.

+## Rotating my head 45 degrees to the left or right causes eye flickering issues.

+Please ensure that your applications default oritentation is set to 'Landscape Left' in **'Player Settings > Resolution and Presentation> Orientation > Default Orientation'**
+Please also ensure that no code is changing this orientation.
+Within the Pico SDK changing the orientation to anything else will cause visual issues, which may persist even if the orientation is corrected afterwards.